Top 3 Energy Drinks in Canada for 2026 — Best Picks for Focus, Endurance, and Low Sugar

 Which energy drink is best for fitness and zero sugar?

-Bang Energy Zero is the best pick for fitness-style energy, since it has zero calories, a high stimulant formula, essential BCAAs, and an average rating of 4.7.
+Bang Energy Zero is the best pick for fitness-style energy: zero sugar, zero calories, added BCAAs, and a high-stimulant formula (180 mg caffeine in the Canadian version), with an average rating of 4.7.

 What exact caffeine and calorie features does Celsius have?